Deferring your Studies

 Midyear offers may not be deferred.
 If you decide not to accept your offer, you will have to re-apply for admission at a later date.

-In accordance with the Coursework Academic Programs Policy, students are required to complete their studies within 9 years of starting (for a three year degree).
+In accordance with the Coursework Academic Programs Policy, students are required to complete their studies within the maximum program duration.
+For example, a three year degree must be completed within nine years of starting.
+Please refer to the above policy for further information.

 Please see re-enrolling after deferral/leave of absence for the procedure you need to take when you wish to return to your studies.

-International students planning to defer or suspend their studies will need to consult a Student Adviser at the International Student Centre.
+International students planning to defer or suspend their studies will need to consult a Student Advisor at the International Student Centre.